dvingerh/PyInstaLive/README.md

 ## Usage
 Make sure there is a configuration file called ``pyinstalive.ini`` in the directory you want to run PyInstaLive from.
 You can run ```pyinstalive -c``` to automatically generate a default configuration file if one is not present.

+For more information about the configuration file go  [here](https://github.com/notcammy/PyInstaLive/blob/master/MOREHELP.md).

 Here is an example of a valid configuration file:
 ```ini